 After two weeks, the leave starts to grow.

-After five-week, you will see some of the leaves are turning into cilantro leaves.
+After five-week, you will see some of the leaves turning into cilantro leaves.
 And around six-week, you can start to harvest them and use them for your cooking.

 How To Grow Cilantro in Water?